 You should carefully consider the risks described below before making an investment decision in our securities.
+These risk factors are effective as of the date of this Form 10-QSB and shall be deemed to be modified or superseded to the extent that a statement contained in our future filings incorporated herein by reference modifies or replaces such statement.
 All of these risks may impair our business operations.
-The risk factors set forth below were previously disclosed in our Form 10-KSB for the year ended December 31, 2005 and where applicable have been updated to provide information as of a more recent date.
-If any of the risks described below or in our filings, or any other risks and uncertainties that we have not yet identified or that we currently believe are not material, actually occur and are material, our business, financial condition or results of operations could be materially adversely affected.
+The forward-looking statements in this Form 10-QSB and in the documents incorporated herein by reference involve risks and uncertainties and actual results may differ materially from the results we discuss in the forward-looking statements.
+If any of the following risks actually occur, our business, financial condition or results of operations could be materially adversely affected.
 In that case, the trading price of our stock could decline, and you may lose all or part of your investment.